noosenergy/dash-material-components/README.md

 ~$ yarn install
 ```

+> :warning: the Dash Neptune components has only been tested against Node.js v16.

 And thanks to `poetry` python package manager, create a virtual environnement,

 ```shell
 ~$ poetry install
 ```

-> :heavy_exclamation_mark: the Dash Neptune components has only been tested against Node.js v16.

 ### Write a new React component